 No person shall keep more than four (4) dogs and/or cats on any premise within the city, unless the person obtains a permit as provided in the city ordinance.

 If you have an inside pet and turn it outside, your pet will be considered “at large”.
-At Large animals will be transported to the Waco Animal Shelter and a $50.00 transport fee will be imposed.
-Also, an additional city fine of $105.00 could be charged.
+At Large animals will be transported to the Waco Animal Shelter and a $80.00 transport fee will be imposed.
+A vicious animal will be an additional $20.
+Plus you may incur an additional city fine of $126.00 could be charged.

 These are only a few of the city ordinances that the Police Department enforces.
-If you have any questions or comments about city ordinances, you may contact the Chief of Police at 254/752-2585 or e-mail: firstname.lastname@example.org.
+If you have any questions or comments about city ordinances, you may contact the Animal Control Officer, Mo Olivarez at 254-752-2584 x 3 or e-mail: firstname.lastname@example.org